kmeshavkin/rxmask/README.md

 ## TODO
 * Better example (more examples where adding symbol that already in mask is useful + better styling + convey that any symbol can be used, including some that in mask + allow to play with mask and change params on the fly)
-* Better structure class (at least add options object upon initialization)
-* Allow to both install as module or use it in plain HTML
 * Minify rxmask.js and add polyfills (then remove from README)
 * Provide typescript support for imports (then remove from README)
 * Provide options for class constructor (then remove from README)

 ## Bugs
-* Place cursor before - in `***-**-**`, press delete - nothing happens
-* If maskSymbol includes "symbol" property itself, cursor will move
-* You can't paste mask symbol just before mask symbol (tests are commented out)
+* !You can't paste mask symbol just before mask symbol (tests are commented out)
+* !Deleting mask symbols with showMask on will not move cursor correctly (to the previous this.symbol, see all " // should be" in example.spec.js)
 * "Stop user from adding symbols after mask is completed" is bugged for CTRL+V (if pasting adds to much symbols, it will not be added)
 * Selection + pasting works incorrectly for cursorPos due to _diff value
+* If maskSymbol includes "symbol" property itself, cursor will move (should not)
+* Place cursor before - in `***-**-**`, press delete - nothing happens
 * NOT Unicode friendly (or any character that is represented by more than one UTF-16 code unit for that matter)

 ## Testing